LaunchCodeEducation/web-fundamentals/studios/flicklist/1/README.md

 ![Walkthrough 1 Solution in Browser](walkthrough1-flicklist.png)

-If you don't see something like the above, make sure the venv is running and check the URL and port.
+If you don't see something like the above, make sure the virtual environment is running and check the URL and port.

 ### Your Task: Movie of the Day